humbertodutra/trybe-project-wallet/README.md

 <b>Click on 'Adicionar Despesa' button to save</b>
 <br>

-* The espense shows the information you entered plus <b>Câmbio Utilizado, Valor Convertido and Moeda de conversão</b> <br> meaning <b>'Used Currency','Converted Value' and 'Convertion Currency'</b> respectively.
+* The table shows the information you entered plus <b>Câmbio Utilizado, Valor Convertido and Moeda de conversão</b> <br> meaning <b>'Used Currency','Converted Value' and 'Convertion Currency'</b> respectively.
 The Convertion Currency will always be Brazilian Real

 * You can delete an expense by clicking on the red square icon with an X
-* You can see the total of all the expenses at the top right side of the screen in red.
+* You can see the total of all the expenses at the Header on the top of the page.

 <br>
   <b>Feedbacks are welcome :rocket:</b>